billoard123/ab-test-vodafone_ctr-analysis/README.md

-A/B Test for Vodafone "Read more" vs "Find your Sim-only plan"
+**A/B Test for Vodafone "Read more" vs "Find your Sim-only plan"**

-**Objective**
+**Objective-**
 I wanted to find out if changing Vodafone's CTA from "Read more" to "Find your Sim-only plan" would lead to a minimum of a 10% increase in the CTR to compare and contrast the two approaches and to identify the better one.
 I looked for clear statistical significance and practical evidence to make an informed final decision on implementing the change.
+20000 people were split into two groups, The control group, which viewed the "Read more" button and the Experimental group, which viewed the "Find your Sim-only plan" button

 **Methodology and TechStack**
 **Python** - Pandas, NumPy and SciPy for data processing